-&lt;sup>4 COPOM - Comitê de Politica Monetária (Monetary Policy Committee).
+4 COPOM - Comitê de Politica Monetária (Monetary Policy Committee).

-The proposed small hydro project activity (consisting of the two plants) is under development on a project finance basis.
+The proposed small hydro project activity is under development on a project finance basis.
 To finance construction, project sponsors took advantage of the financing lines of BNDES.
-This financial support covers, on average, 81.5% of the project costs (Buriti, 83.5%; Canoa Quebrada, 80%) with a TJLP (BNDES Long Term Interest Rate) rate of 9.75% plus a 3.5% spread risk for a term of 12 years and 2 years grace period.
+This financial support covers83.5% of the project costs with a TJLP5 (BNDES Long Term Interest Rate) rate of 9.75% plus a 3.5% spread risk for a term of 12 years and 2 years grace period.